Online Teaching Certificate

-- Note: Participants with no prior online teaching experience are required to complete New to Online: Essentials, Part 1, Getting Started, New to Online: Essentials Part 2, Converting Your Course, and New to Online: Essentials Part 3, Course Design Basics workshops prior to registering for the Certificate Program.
+- Note: Participants with no prior online teaching experience are required to complete all three New to Online series of workshops starting with New to Online: Essentials, Part 1, Getting Started.
+New to Online: Essentials Part 2, Converting Your Course, and New to Online: Essentials Part 3, Course Design Basics workshops can be taken in any order prior to registering for the Certificate Program.

 - Leveraging your background and proficiencies as an educator, administrator, or institutional leader to become highly effective in the principles and practices of asynchronous instruction

 - The opportunity of integrating OLC‘s research-based, conceptual and theoretical foundations relating to learning theory and assessment to complement and personalize your online classroom

 - Capitalizing on your potential as an innovator in the field of online education by being challenged to create high-quality work products that will be assessed by the program facilitators and your peers.

 - A better understanding of key concepts of online course design and instruction

 - Working with and learning from recognized experts in the field